 Everything other than what I did was big.

-Within one year I quit to start our unplanned startup.
+I did not like my job.
+Within one year, I quit – to start our startup.

 One of the inspirations to start something of my own was to build something without anyone always looking over my shoulder.